-Yoga Exercises for Arms, Yoga Asanas for Stronger Arms
+Yoga for Arms, Yoga for Slim and Strong Arms

 Arms are the pair of upper limbs which are attached laterally to both the sides of the upper part of the torso.
 At the core of the arms are the bones to which are attached the muscles which manipulate these bones in different ways for different actions that are undertaken by them.
 The arms are firmly attached through the shoulder girdle to the rib cage for a stronger hold.
 Humerus is the name of the long, single bone of the upper arm.
 This bone extends from the scapula in the shoulder girdle to the elbow joint of the upper limbs.
 Scapula, triangular bone also known as the shoulder blade is placed laterally in the upper posterior part of the rib cage.
 The humerus is attached to the scapula with a joint called humeroscapular joint.
 Clavicular bone is another longitudinal structure which stretches from the acromioclavicular joint on the scapula to the sternoclavicular joint on the top of the sternum, right below the lower line of the neck.
 The clavicular bone permits the circular motion of the shoulder joint.